Healthy ageing across the lifecourse

 Outputs from an increased understanding of the basic biological mechanisms of normal healthy ageing are positioned uniquely at the vital, very early stage of knowledge generation in bioscience.
 Impacts are expected to improve health and wellbeing across the lifecourse when this increased understanding is used by other public and private funders to underpin innovation in healthcare, interventions to slow or modify the ageing process and new pharmaceutical targets.

-The pathways to impact document should explain how the applicants will, during the course of the project, explore the potential to translate the outputs of the work.
+Applicants should explore the potential to translate the outputs of the work.
 For example, applicants could consider the translational opportunities that can arise from multidisciplinary collaborations within the cross-Council Lifelong Health and Wellbeing Programme and with ageing charities and the pharmaceutical and healthcare industries.
 Capacity building is an important impact and proposals could identify opportunities both for training and bringing researchers from other disciplines into the area.
 Translational opportunities for outputs or impacts on policy with Government bodies or departments (e.g. DH) should be explored.

 Ethical and other issues